openhab/openhab-addons/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing to the openHAB project!
 Please describe the goal and effect of your PR here.
 Pay attention to the below notes and to *the guidelines* for this repository.
-Feel free to delete any comment lines in the template (starting with "<!--").
+Feel free to delete any comment sections in the template (starting with "<!--").
 -->

 <!-- TITLE -->